kayx23/grpc-server/README.md

 ## NodeJS gRPC Server
-A minimalistic example of gRPC Server in NodeJS with two services.
+A minimalistic gRPC Server in NodeJS with two services.

 ## Quick Start